diegoborbadev/digpedia/Concepts/SOLID/SRP.md

 ### Hints:
 Try to describe the main responsibility of a class, method, or interface.
 If you **can't describe it in a single sentence, it may have more than one responsibility**.

-Also, try to write the name of the methods describing their responsibility.For example, if you have the `signUpAndLogin()` method, it probably violates the *SRP* principle.
+Also, try to write the name of the methods describing their responsibility.
+For example, if you have the `signUpAndLogin()` method, it probably violates the *SRP* principle.